Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    document must include Simplified BSD License text as described
    in Section 4.e of the Trust Legal Provisions and are provided
    without warranty as described in the Simplified BSD License

+This is a document made available by DASH-IF.
+The technology embodied in this document may involve the use of intellectual property rights, including patents and patent applications owned or controlled by any of the authors or developers of this document.
+No patent license, either implied or express, is granted to you by this document.
+DASH-IF has made no search or investigation for such rights and DASH-IF disclaims any duty to do so.
+The rights and obligations which apply to DASH-IF documents, as such rights and obligations are set forth and defined in the DASH-IF Bylaws and IPR Policy including, but not limited to, patent and other intellectual property license rights and obligations.
+A copy of the DASH-IF Bylaws and IPR Policy can be obtained at http://dashif.org/.

+The material contained herein is provided on an AS IS basis and to the
+maximum extent permitted by applicable law, this material is provided
+AS IS, and the authors and developers of this material and DASH-IF
+hereby disclaim all other warranties and conditions, either express, implied or statutory, including, but not limited to, any (if any) implied
+warranties, duties or conditions of merchantability, of fitness for a particular purpose, of accuracy or completeness of responses, of workmanlike effort, and of lack of negligence.
+In addition, this document may include references to documents and/or
+technologies controlled by third parties.
+Those third party documents and technologies may be subject to third party
+rules and licensing terms.
+No intellectual property license, either implied or express, to any third party material is granted to you by this document or DASH-IF.
+DASH-IF makes no any warranty whatsoever for such third party material.

 ## Table of Contents  ## {#TableContents}